TomJHKR/netherite-pickaxe/README.md

 ![image](https://github.com/user-attachments/assets/8422a2cb-3b90-4be1-b37d-c7e854de3a22)

-Often times users will leave information in git repositiorys that shouldnt be included This tool is used to audit those accidential addtions to ensure that you arent leaking any exploitable inforamation.
+Often times users will leave information in git repositiorys that shouldnt be included.

+This tool is used to audit those accidential additions to ensure that you arent leaking any exploitable inforamation.
 This could also be used for ethical hacking.

 This script can
 - Search files for specified keywords within a Git repository, including both file contents and commit messages.
 It supports searching in both local and remote repositories and provides options for exact matches.